DANC 105 Introduction to Performance Studies

 DANC 251 Making Dance II

 An exploration of the craft and the art of making dance performance from human gesture.
 Readings, critical analysis, and informal showings support the complex process of creating a finished movement-based piece for public performance by the end of the semester.
+The course culminates in a Studio Concert presented in Plavin Studio 1 at the end of the semester.
 Prerequisite(s): DANC 151, 253, 270I, DN/TH 202, or significant Choreography for Bates performance clubs.

 DANC 253 Dance Repertory

-Students experience a variety of approaches to making and performing dance through intensive choreographic residencies with professional guest choreographers.
-The course culminates in a concert of the accumulated pieces at the end of the semester.
+Students experience a variety of approaches to making and performing dance through intensive choreographic residencies with professional guest choreographers, all artists-in-residence at the Bates Dance Festival.
+The course culminates in the Marcy Plavin Dance Concert at the end of the semester.
 Recommended background: previous dance experience.
 This course may be repeated for credit.
 Co-requisite(s): DANC 270D.

 DANC 262 Embodying Activism: Performing a Living Definition